-During the nine months ended March 31, 2023, ten customers accounted for 90% of the Company's total revenue (nine months ended March 31,2022- ten; 90%).
+During the three months ended September 30, 2023, four customers accounted for 79% of the Company's total revenue (three months ended 2022- five; 89%).

 The Company generates revenue principally from the sale of its components and subsystems products ("Product") to leading communications systems suppliers.
-The Company also generates revenue from Non-Recurring Engineering services for clients.
+The Company also generates revenue from Non-Recurring Engineering services for clients, as well as Fab Services.